OpenDSA/OpenDSA/RST/source/Sorting/Quicksort.rst

 :math:`k` positions in the array, and the values greater than or equal to the pivot are placed in the last, or rightmost, :math:`n-k` positions.
-This is called a :dfn:`partition` of the array.
+This is called a :term:`partition` of the array.
 The values placed in a given partition need not (and typically will not) be sorted with respect to each other.
 All that is required is that all values end up in the correct